beeware/toga/docs/reference/api/widgets/mapview.rst

 Usage
 -----

-A MapView is a scrollable surface that can show a map at varying levels of detail, from nation-level to street level.
+A MapView is a scrollable area that can show a map at varying levels of detail, from nation-level to street level.
 The map can be centered at a given coordinate, and zoomed to the required level of detail using an integer from 0 (for nation level detail) to 5 (for street level detail):